 Final results for the 5th running of the Waterfall 50k, held on Sunday January 19, 2020 (Day 2 of the annual MLK Weekend training runs in the Massanuttens).
-The conditions were pretty good for the runners for this year’s race: sunny but cold, with winds up, particularly as the day went on.
-Perhaps that was why the finishing percentage spiked up for this year’s race?
+The conditions were pretty good for the runners for this year’s run: sunny but cold, with winds up, particularly as the day went on.
+Perhaps that was why the finishing percentage spiked up for this year’s run?

 Seven runners doubled up this year, completing the Massanutten Training Academy Run #1 on Saturday, and following that 50k up by getting up the next day and tackling at least a portion of WTF and its highly challenging course.
 Chris Pabian, Chris Flint, Keith VanGraafeiland, Levi Mason and Barret Stanton all finished WTF, while Jim Harris, back in Virginia after a couple of years away from the Massanuttens, took the shortcut back from the Visitor’s Center and decided he was fine with his 50+ mile weekend.